Return to main GRADUATE page .

 BEFORE proceeding to the SGS application form below, the Department of English strongly recommends that applicants apply for all external funding for which they may be eligible, that is,

-- Applicants to the MA and MA CRW programs: SSHRC CGS M and OGS (see links for applicable deadlines);
+- Applicants to the MA and MA CRW programs: SSHRC CGS M and OGS (see links for application information) NB: both the SSHRC CGS M and OGS have early December deadlines;

-- Applicants to the PhD and PhD U programs: Doctoral (CGS D) SSHRC and OGS (see links for applicable deadlines).
+- Applicants to the PhD and PhD U programs: Doctoral (CGS D) SSHRC and OGS (see links for application deadlines); NB: the Doctoral (CGS D) SSHRC application deadline is very early (middle of October).

 |CHECKLIST FOR A COMPLETE GRADUATE APPLICATION PACKAGE